 By Brandi O. Brown, J.D.

-Taxicab drivers and a city taxi association, who had filed suit against Uber claiming that it had attempted a monopoly and violated antitrust laws when it burst onto the scene in Philadelphia, were unsuccessful in reviving their claims before the Third Circuit.
-Although the drivers urged the court to reverse a district court decision dismissing their claims, the U.S. Court of Appeals in Philadelphia agreed that the conduct they had alleged fell short of what was necessary to constitute an attempted monopoly under antitrust laws.
-The district court’s judgment was affirmed (Philadelphia Taxi Association, Inc. v.
+Philadelphia cab drivers who claimed that Uber attempted to monopolize the taxicab market when it burst onto the scene in the city were unable to revive their antitrust claims against the rideshare juggernaut.
+The Third Circuit agreed with the district court below that Uber’s alleged conduct fell short of what was necessary to constitute an attempted monopoly under antitrust laws.
+The district court’s judgment in favor of Uber and against the drivers, the Philadelphia Taxi Association, and more than 80 individual taxicab companies was affirmed (Philadelphia Taxi Association, Inc. v.
 Uber Technologies, Inc., March 27, 2018, Rendell, M.).

-From 2005 to 2014, taxicab operators in Philadelphia, who had been required by the Philadelphia Parking Authority ("PPA") to have a medallion and certification to operate in the city, saw the value of those medallions climb from a worth of $65,000 to $545,000, on average.
-Uber began operating in the city in 2014, without securing the medallions, complying with PPA’s rules, or paying the fines it imposed.
-In October of 2016, the state legislation approved Uber’s operation in the city, under the PPA’s authority, as Transportation Network Companies.
-As such, they had to obtain licenses and comply with some requirements, but they were excluded from several other requirements.
+Uber comes in, breaks rules.
+From 2005 to 2014 taxicab operators in Philadelphia, who had been required by the Philadelphia Parking Authority (PPA) to have a medallion (and certification) to operate in the city, saw the value of those medallions climb from a worth of $65,000 to $545,000, on average.
+In 2014, Uber began operating in the city, without securing the medallions.
+Uber also did not comply with the PPA’s rules or pay the fines it imposed.
+In October 2016 the state legislature approved Uber’s operation in the city, under the PPA’s authority, as Transportation Network Companies (TNCs), the city’s classification for vehicle-for-hire companies that operate through digital apps.
+The TNCs had to obtain licenses and comply with some requirements, but they were excluded from several other requirements.

+Medallions lose value, quickly.
 By November of 2016, the medallions held by the taxicab drivers were worth only $80,000 on average.
 Because some of the drivers had used the medallions, which are property, as collateral on loans, the reduction in their value led to default and confiscation of approximately 15 percent of the medallions.
-Moreover, between 2014 and 2016, nearly 1200 medallion drivers left their employment and began to drive for Uber.
-There were over 1700 Uber drivers operating during that time and they served over 700,000 riders during that time.
+Moreover, between 2014 and 2016 nearly 1,200 medallion drivers left their employment and began to drive for Uber.
+There were over 1,700 Uber drivers operating during that time and they served over 700,000 riders during that time.
 The taxicab drivers alleged that medallion rides reduced by 30 percent and they experienced a commensurate decrease in earnings.

 No dangerous probability.
 The drivers also alleged that Uber had a dangerous probability of achieving monopoly power because its actions had pushed several competitors out of the market.
 The allegations, however, fell short of the mark and showed only that Uber and medallion taxicabs had similar numbers of cars operating in the city.
 Nor was the court persuaded that Uber had the power to bar others from entering the market.
 Other competitors, like Lyft, could enter without difficulty, as had Uber itself.
 None of the other elements of the drivers’ claims would allow the court to infer a dangerous probability either.